dustdustinthewind/IntralismQoLMod/README.md

 ### GAMEPLAY / STORYBOARD
 - [**MASSIVE STORYBOARD OPTIMIZATIONS**](https://www.youtube.com/watch?v=sTeboyFxIj4) especially to audio-reading entities (suns, satellites, and particle emitters)
 - **Accuracy is now shown** on all non-relax gamemodes
+- **Quitting a map only plays the miss sound once now.** Protect your hearing!
 - **Compression for Image events** You can manually set the compression for an image by changing the "Compress" value in the config files `levelResources` (use `true`/`false`.
 Vanilla maps that are saved in IQoL will use `null`).
 Use this on image-sequence maps or maps with many sprites/images to reduce the insane RAM/VRAM usage.
 Maps with only a few images don't take up a worrying amount of RAM/VRAM.
 - **Autocompression for image-sequence maps**.
 If a map has at least 1 unique image for every second, the autocompresser will kick in.
 Most if not all Vanilla image-sequence maps get detected by this, and use significantly less RAM/VRAM than vanilla would in exchange for much longer loading times.
 You can rely on this autocompression for a modded image sequence map too.
 - **Storyboard and zoom animations are "less frame-dependent"**.
 This means that maps should play very similarly on all modded clients, regardless of FPS.
 There is a slight, usually unnoticeable difference in animation between modded and vanilla.